 A similar hour-long cruise departs a few times per month late at night as Sky-Light Tours to show off the lights of Mainhatten (Main + Skyscrapers reminding of New York + a lot of wishful thinking!).
 Departure times range from 20:30 to 22:00 depending on the time of sunset.

 Day-Trip Cruises Excursions on the Main from Frankfurt

-A few times per month, day-trip excursions are possible from Frankfurt am Main upriver to Seligenstadt.
-Currently, boats no longer continue all the way to Aschaffenburg but this option may be reintroduce in the future.
+A few times per month, day-trip excursions are possible from Frankfurt am Main upriver to Seligenstadt and even all the way to Aschaffenburg.

 Seligenstadt is closely associated with Charlemagne and the main sight here is the Romanesque basilica that dates partly back to 830.
 Aschaffenburg is much larger and more interesting.
 Top sights in Aschaffenburg include the largest Renaissance castle in Germany, the Pompejanum (copy of a Roman villa from Pompeii), and a collegiate church.